-“I turned the corner at a T-intersection and there were muzzle flashes from windows.
+“I turned the corner at a T-intersection, and there were muzzle flashes from windows.
 There were four of us versus about six muzzle flashes.
 It was just who could kill who fastest.
-A guy came across the roof and I fired my 203 grenade launcher, BOOM, dead.
+A guy came across the roof, and I fired my 203 grenade launcher, BOOM, dead.
 A squad member got shot and paralyzed.
 Another got wounded by an RPG, his intestines spilling out.
-He was EVACd out.”
+He was EVAC’d out.”

 He says in situations like these you confront the question: “Are you really committed to killing another human being?
 And I have killed another person.”
-Despite today’s automatic weapons, he says, “you’re still seeing a human being face-to-face, you’re still pulling a trigger on someone, you still have that you’re-dead-or-I’m dead reality.
+Despite today’s automatic weapons, he says, “You’re still seeing a human being face-to-face; you’re still pulling a trigger on someone; you still have that you’re-dead-or-I’m-dead reality.
 You cannot shake that experience.”

-In the aftermath of such intense action, he says, “you’re hiked up, you can’t sleep.”
+In the aftermath of such intense action, he says, “You’re hiked up; you can’t sleep.”
 Indeed, he “couldn’t let down” for his entire nine months in Iraq.
 “You just can’t let your guard down.”
-Even on leave back home he was so conditioned by threats that “driving back from the airport,” he recalls, “I was looking for IEDs on the road, scanning the roofs for snipers.”
-When he could finally release the pent-up stress he slept three straight days.
+Even on leave back home, he was so conditioned by threats that “driving back from the airport,” he recalls, “I was looking for IEDs on the road, scanning the roofs for snipers.”
+When he could finally release the pent-up stress, he slept three straight days.

 A Tragic Accident

-As bad as firefights got he says “the worst thing I’ve experienced in my life occurred about a month after I got to Iraq.”
+As bad as firefights got, Hausman says, “The worst thing I’ve experienced in my life occurred about a month after I got to Iraq.”
 It didn’t involve a single gunshot or explosion either.
 It was his turn operating the Stryker.
-His team, followed by another in a second Stryker, were on a muddy backroad near Sumatra heading to do recon.
+His team, followed by another in a second Stryker, were on a muddy backroad near Samarra heading to do recon.
 A ravine on their side of the road led to a canal.
 Suddenly, the road gave way and both Strykers overturned into the canal.
 The ensuing struggle haunts him still.